AlignSAR/alignSAR/README.md

 Python version `>=3.10` is required to install MOTrainer.

-MOTrainer can be installed from PyPI:
+alignsar can be installed from PyPI:

 ```sh
 mamba create -n alignsar python=3.10 -c conda-forge